Stripe Placement Papers 2026 with Solutions

 About Stripe

-Stripe is the world's most valuable private fintech company, valued at over $65 billion, and is the backbone of internet commerce.
-Founded in 2010 by Irish brothers Patrick and John Collison, Stripe processes hundreds of billions of dollars every year for millions of businesses — from solo indie hackers to Amazon, Google, and Shopify.
+Stripe is a leading private fintech company and a backbone of internet commerce.
+Founded in 2010 by Patrick and John Collison, Stripe processes hundreds of billions of dollars every year for millions of businesses, from solo indie hackers to Amazon, Google, and Shopify.
 Its mission is to "increase the GDP of the internet."

 In India, Stripe has a growing engineering presence, primarily in Bengaluru.
 The India office works on core product infrastructure including payments APIs, fraud detection systems, financial reporting tools, and developer experience.
 Stripe is known for its exceptional engineering culture: high autonomy, rigorous code quality standards, and genuine ownership.
 Engineers write code that ships to production globally.